mmastro31/CryptographyProject2/README.md

 AES-GCM is IND-CCA2 , which protects against data eavesdropping, data modification, data originator spoofing and data replay Create a sender socket and receiver socket with python to represent sending emails

+4. Implemented with ibraries
+pyDHE for Diffie-Hellman
+PyCryptodome for AES-GCM

 -----------------------------------------------------------------------------------
 Running the application: